symfony/symfony-docs/testing.rst

 provides a ``loginUser()`` method to simulate logging in in your functional tests.

-Instead of login in with real users, it's recommended to create a user only for tests.
+Instead of logging in with real users, it's recommended to create a user only for tests.
 You can do that with Doctrine :ref:`data fixtures <user-data-fixture>`, to load the testing users only in the test database.